 From the holding area, the clinker are conveyed to the main clinker silos by a chain bucket.
-The storage capacity of ten (10) units main silo is 1,000 tons each.
+The storage capacity of five (5) units with capacity of 500 tons each.

 The gypsum and admixture of less than 30mm lump size, are received from local market and are transported into the silos separately and a bucket elevator.
 The gypsum and a mixture are mixed in the appropriate proportions by an electronic belt weigher and transported to the cement mill on a belt conveyor.